Esri/webhooks-samples/Developer/javascript/node.js/README.md

 Any payloads received will be written to the `webhookPayloads.txt` file in `c:\temp` as well as the console running the server.

-#### Now what?
-Well that's up to you!
-Extend this application to parse through the incoming JSON, and look for specific operations or items.
-Tie this into your existing workflows and processes that rely on key events in portal to take place.